To be eligible to enroll, you must:

 Enrollment forms must be submitted to the Office of Group Insurance by mail, Fax, email or hand delivery.

-If you decide that you want to terminate your enrollment in our group plan, you need to print the Declination of Benefits form, complete the section to decline coverage, and submit it to the Office of Group Insurance.
+If you decide that you want to terminate your enrollment in our group plan, you need to print the Enrollment Form, complete the section noted COMPLETE ONLY TO DECLINE ALL BENEFITS and submit the form to the Office of Group Insurance.